JoeyRussoniello/rust-autograder-setup/README.md

 > - 1 point for reaching 2 commits
 > - 1 point for reaching 3 commits
 >
-> The number of commits required earn a point can be tweaked in `autograder.json`
+> The number of commits required to earn a point can be tweaked in `autograder.json`
 > This lets you award partial credit as students make more commits.

 ##### JSON Output